 I’m not talking about your pace on a particular climb, or even how many vertical feet you ascended during your ride.
 I’m talking about how much time you spent going uphill.
 This is particularly important for athletes who will be competing or participating in long events that feature a ton of climbing; like the events on the Endurance Bucket List (Tour of California, USA Pro Challenge, La Ruta, etc.).
 For instance, I know that during the first stage of La Ruta, I’ll spend more than 2.5 hours on extended climbs (not including small rollers).
 So in training I plan some routes that pack 2.5 hours of climbing into a 4- to 5-hour ride.
 The pace and power outputs don’t correlate all that well between these workouts and race-day performances because of variations in recovery and riding time between climbs, but it’s important to understand how your body – and brain – will act after 2-plus hours of grinding uphill.

 We like to try out a lot of different training technologies here so we can help athletes understand how to use them.
-All our new Ridley bikes are equipped with PowerTaps and Joule GPS head untis, and we have a partnership with Strava, so we’ve been having a lot of discussions with athletes about their constant urge for ‘personal bests’ and KOMs.
-There are plenty of ways to track your pace or performance markers over known terrain.
-The trouble comes when athletes let their egos get the better of them.
-It is not wise to attempt to set a new PR on your favorite local hill every time you go up it.
-I love Strava because of how easy it is to use and the data it records, but from a training perspective it’s important to have the discipline to follow your personal program and make sure that your endurance rides and recovery rides are done at the appropriate intensities.
+All our Ridley bikes are equipped with PowerTaps and Joule GPS head units, and we have a partnership with Strava, so we’ve been having a lot of discussions with athletes about their constant urge for ‘personal bests’ and KOMs.
+There are plenty of ways to track your pace or performance markers over known terrain, which is great for tracking your fitness gains over time.
+Strava can be useful for tracking performance gains over time, as well, and it’s one of the easiest tools for doing so.
+As your segment results add up over time you can compare your performance on a local climb over the past year.
+Now, since some of those rides were fast and others were slow and you weren’t always trying to go your fastest up that climb, you have to look at the general trend of the data more than the individual data points.
+If you are getting generally faster and stronger, your times on a segment you use frequently will generally get faster and more consistent.
+However, be careful not to get too caught up in chasing segment times or trying to set a new PR on your favorite local hill every time you go up it.
+I love Strava because of how easy it is to use and the data it records, but from a training perspective it’s also important to have the discipline to follow your personal program and make sure your endurance rides and recovery rides are done at the appropriate intensities.